-According to Washington State law, the following individuals are eligible to take the High School Equivalency Tests (WAC131-48-100):
+The following people are eligible to take the High School Equivalency Tests (per Washington State law WAC131-48-100):

 - Adjudicated youth under the director of prisons, jails, detention centers, parole and probation offices, and other corrections facilities while enrolled in school or ordered by a court or officer of the court.

-School districts that need additional or updated “Request for Approval to Test” forms please email firstname.lastname@example.org
+- School districts: To request additional or updated “Request for Approval to Test” forms, email email@example.com.

 Preparation for the HSE Tests

-You will need to register in order to schedule your tests.
-Please keep in mind that if you are 16-18 years old, you will need to submit a “Request for Approval to Test” or “Notarized Statement/Letter” in order to complete your registration.
-Once registered, you can find your local test center and schedule your tests by logging back into your ged.com account.
+You need to register in order to schedule your tests.
+Remember: If you are 16 to 18 years old, you need to submit a “Request for Approval to Test” or “Notarized Statement/Letter” to complete your registration.
+Once registered, you can schedule your tests by logging back into your GED® account.